Caldwell Nursery and Botanic Garden

 Zone: 10

-Info: Beautiful purple-blue and gold flowers about one inch across, leaves light gray green in color.
+Beautiful purple-blue and gold flowers about one inch across, leaves light gray green in color.
 Monarch butterfly plant, conversation piece for any garden.
 Prefers full sun and regular watering.
 Native to India.

 Common Name: 'Colchester White' Giant Dusty Miller

-Botanical Name: Centaurea gymnocarpa 'Colchester White'
+Latin Name: Centaurea gymnocarpa 'Colchester White'

 Family: Asteraceae